Treatment for Fibromyalgia

 Talk to your GP if you think this medication might help you.

-They may recommend over-the-counter medication or prescribe a shorter course of stronger medication.
+They may recommend over-the-counter medication or a shorter course of more potent medication.

 Some antidepressants can also improve sleep quality.